 We will coordinate to meet at the Monterrey airport on day 1 for our shuttle to Hidalgo.
 If your time does not match your guide’s arrival time we will organize a private shuttle for you for an additional cost (approximately $55 US).

 Enthusiastic and extremely talented, your instructors hold climbing certification from the Association of Canadian Mountain Guides.
 Our instructors are chosen not just for their technical climbing virtuosity but also for their ability to instruct and coach.

 Instructor to student ratios range down from 1:2.
-Minimum group size is 2, maximum of 6.
+The minimum group size is 2, a maximum of 6.